Trainees

 There will be occasions where a trainee is unable to attend a scheduled teaching sessions for a variety of reasons.
 These may include, but are not limited to: on-call rotas whilst in hospital posts, annual leave, sick leave and professional leave for exams.
 Trainees should therefore endeavour to attend teaching sessions that they are able to, anticipating that all trainees will miss some sessions.

-Nicola Layton, based at the Education Centre, is responsible for all Speciality Trainees in Bolton and maintains registers of attendance.
+Lisa Diamond, based at the Education Centre, is responsible for all Speciality Trainees in Bolton and maintains registers of attendance.

 Part of the annual ARCP looks at overall attendance, and this includes review of attendance at teaching.
-Educational Supervisors may ask Carole for evidence of attendance at teaching as part of the ES report.
+Educational Supervisors may ask Lisa for evidence of attendance at teaching as part of the ES report.
 Additionally, where a period of absence has been noted, the Education Department may contact your Educational Supervisor to ask about this.

 • Include the date and time of the session (due to be) missed and include a brief description of the reason, for example: